Image Copyright - Habitat magazine Feb 2008. Illustration by Marcellus Hall

 - Recce: Much before the filming is confirmed, key people in the Film Crew, like the Director, Director of Photography, Line Producer, etc. will come to inspect your property (house, office, vehicle, etc.) a few times to see if it fits their vision and to check other technical requirements.
 This is called a Recce.

 - Privacy: Post Recce, your property could be the one confirmed for the shoot.
-And if it is and the shoot starts, be prepared to have your privacy disturbed a little.
-In case you live in the same house, or have work going on in some portions - if its your office, etc., the best you can do is inform the team that some parts of the property are not to be encroached.
+And if it is, and the shoot starts, be prepared to have your privacy disturbed.
+In case you live in the same house, or have work going on in some portions - if it is your office, etc., the best you can do is inform the team that some parts of the property are not to be encroached.

-- As far as possible, it’s good for the location owner and his family to stay out of the shooting arena so that the filmmakers will carry on their creative work, uninhibited.
+- As far as possible, it is good for the location owner and his family to stay out of the shooting arena so that the filmmakers will carry on their creative work, uninhibited.

 - Contact Person/Line Producer: There will always be a point of contact for you from the filming team.
 This person is usually the Line Producer.
 You can approach him for any day-to-day concerns.
 Filmapia will introduce this contact person to you by the time the shooting starts.

 - Common Areas: For common areas, it’s best to ask the filmmaker to give you an itinerary or a schedule beforehand so that you will know when the common area is used for shooting, and will be prepared beforehand.

 - Noise: Filming is sometimes a noisy activity.
 You can discuss with the Director if there is going to be loud music or audio which will disturb neighbours.
 Usually this is not the case, since most recordings are done after shooting in the studio.
 However, it helps to inform the neighbours beforehand as a courtesy gesture.

 - Exterior Shots: For shooting of the exteriors from outside your property, sometimes depending on the filming logistics the local authorities need to be informed.
 Usually the Line Producer gets these permissions.
 You need not worry about this.